How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

-Once you’ve locked down your bug out location, you need to figure out how to establish this place.
+Because once you’ve got a bug-out location, you need to figure out how to establish it.

 That’s where homestead and survival come together.

-You want to devise a plan to develop your newfound property into an SHTF safe haven.
+You need to devise a plan to develop your property into an SHTF safe haven.

-A self-reliant homestead survival home where your family can thrive.
+A self-reliant homestead survival home where you can thrive.

 1. Decide What Sort Of Roof You Want Over Your Head